remark-reference-links

 console.log(String(file))

-Now running node example.js
+…then running node example.js yields:

 [![Build][2]][1]

-## Section
+## History

-[1]: https://github.com/remarkjs/remark-defsplit/actions
+[3]: https://wikipedia.org/wiki/Urbain_Le_Verrier

-[2]: https://github.com/remarkjs/remark-defsplit/workflows/main/badge.svg
+[4]: https://wikipedia.org/wiki/Neptune

-[3]: https://example.com
+[5]: https://wikipedia.org/wiki/Uranus

-👉 Note: Observe that definitions are added at the end of the document and that IDs are numeric identifiers.
+👉 Note: observe that definitions are added at the end of the document and that IDs are numeric identifiers.

 API

 This package exports no identifiers.
-The default export is remarkReferenceLinks
+The default export is remarkReferenceLinks.

 Types

 This package is fully typed with TypeScript.
-There are no extra exported types.
+It exports no additional options.

 Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-This plugin works with unified
+This plugin works with unified version 3+ and remark version 4+.

 Security

-does not involve rehype (hast) or user content so there are no openings for cross-site scripting (XSS) attacks.
+Use of remark-reference-links does not involve rehype (hast) or user content so there are no openings for cross-site scripting (XSS) attacks.

 Contribute

-for ways to get started.
-See support.md
+See contributing.md in remarkjs/.github for ways to get started.
+See support.md for ways to get help.

 This project has a code of conduct.
 By interacting with this repository, organization, or community you agree to abide by its terms.